-Prerequisite: SWRK 1010 and any WC&IL II course An orientation to the principles and overview of the problem-solving process of generalist social work practice (intake, engagement, data collection, assessment, planning, contracting, intervention, evaluation, termination, and follow-up.)
-Credit: 3
+Prerequisite: SWRK 1010 and any WC&IL II course

+An orientation to the principles and overview of the problem-solving process of generalist social work practice (intake, engagement, data collection, assessment, planning, contracting, interest is a seal of the contracting).

+intervention, evaluation, termination, and follow-up.)